vonpupp/bgw-dl/CONTRIBUTING.md

 ## Get Started!
 Ready to contribute?
-Here's how to set up `Vanguard Boilerplate` for local development.
+Here's how to set up `bgw-dl` for local development.

 > Over time my ambition is to provide a reproducable and automated setup through Vagrant.